jalehman/omtut-starter/doc/tutorial11.md

     c))
 ```

-Given a url, the function above issues an http GET request, extracts
+Given a url, `fetch-comments` issues an http GET request, extracts the
-the comments from the body of the response, adds a `guid` to each
+comments from the body of the response, adds a `guid` to each comment,
-comment, puts the result of that request on a channel, and returns the
+puts the result of that request on a channel, and returns the channel.
-channel.

 Now we just need to wire this function up to our component to make
 sure that it gets run before the component is rendered.
 We'll do that